CataCsas/Linux_CLI/README.md

 The following Linux commands are useful for navigating the file system: ${\textsf{\color{green}pwd}}$, ${\textsf{\color{green}ls}}$, and ${\textsf{\color{green}cd}}$.

-### Step 1 - Get the current directory information
+### Task 1 - Get the current directory information

 The ${\textsf{\color{green}pwd}}$ command prints the working directory to the screen, showing the absolute path.
 For example, if used in the *home* directory of the username *analyst*, entering ${\textsf{\color{green}pwd}}$ will return: